dubs3c/SLAE/assignment_3/README.md

 However, these segments can be spread out when looking at the physical memory address space, meaning the RAM.
 So how does your operating system know where a segment is and which segments belongs to the correct process?
 You most likely have multiple programs running at any given time.

 This is where the virtual address space comes into play.
-When you execute a process, your operating system assigns a virtual address space for your process.
-This not only isolates the process from other running processes, but also tricks the process into thinking that there only exists one space and that the process occupies it.
+When you start a process, your operating system assigns a virtual address space for your process.
+Not only does this isolate the process from other running processes, it also tricks the process into thinking that there only exists one space and that the process occupies it.
 This can be visualized in figure 1:

 ![vas](vas.png)